U.S. investigators en route to scene of fatal Alaska plane crash

 The mountainous Kenai Peninsula, south of Anchorage, is a popular destination for tourists, fishermen and hikers.

-(Additional reporting by Chris Francescani and Dan Whitcomb; Writing by Dan Whitcomb; Editing by Cynthia Johnston and Eric Walsh)
+(Additional reporting by Chris Francescani and Dan Whitcomb; Writing by Dan Whitcomb; Editing by Cynthia Johnston)